Marcomanni: Fourth century and later

 Although the Quadi and other allies continued to be mentioned by historians in the fourth century, the records say little about the Marcomanni until after the death of Valentinian I during a period of conflict with the Quadi in 375 AD, and after the great Roman defeat to the Goths, Alans and Huns at the Battle of Adrianople in 378 AD.
 It seems that the Rugii and Heruli may have already moved into the Marcomanni's traditional region during this period.
 The Laterculus Veronensis shows that Heruli and Rugii were already present somewhere in western Europe in about 314.
 Similar listings from later in the 4th century, the Cosmographia of Julius Honorius, and probably also the Liber Generationis, both listed the Heruli together with the Marcomanni and Quadi, in whose traditional region the Herule kingdom would later be found.

-The defeat at Adrianople had a major impact upon the Pannonian/Danubian region.
+The defeat at Adrianople had a major impact upon the Middle Danubian region, both inside and outside the empire.
 Although there is no consensus about the details, the Romans now quickly tried new approaches to settling newcomers in large numbers.
-One of the armed groups responsible for the defeat, led by Alatheus and Saphrax, were settled into the Pannonian part of the Roman empire, near the Marcomanni homeland, and expected to do military service for Rome.
-In effect however, Rome seems to have lost effective control of the region.
-The Goths, Alans and Huns suddenly came to dominate several such regions, supposedly still within the empire, and also became massively important within the Roman military.
+One of the armed groups responsible for the defeat, led by Alatheus and Saphrax, were settled into the Pannonian part of the Roman empire, south of the Marcomanni, and expected to do military service for Rome.
+Rome lost effective control of the regions beyond the Danube, and even Roman Pannonia itself.
+The Goths, Alans and Huns suddenly came to dominate several regions in Southeast Europe, including areas supposedly still within the empire, and large numbers of these peoples were integrated within the Roman military.

 After the death of emperor Theodosius I in 395, Saint Jerome listed the Marcomanni, Quadi, Vandals and Sarmatians, together with several of the new eastern peoples causing devastation in the Roman provinces stretching from Constantinople to the Julian Alps, including Dalmatia, and all the provinces of Pannonia: "Goths and Sarmatians, Quadi and Alans, Huns and Vandals and Marcomanni".
 Claudian describes them crossing the frozen Danube with wagons, and then setting wagons around themselves like a wall at the approach of the Roman commander Stilicho.
 He says that all the fertile lands between the Black Sea and Adriatic were subsequently like uninhabited deserts, specifically including Dalmatia and Pannonia.
-At the same time, the Gothic general Alaric I, who had loyally served with his Gothic troops under Theodosius I at the Battle of Frigidus only a few months early, was beginning his famous rebellion, and started leading his army south, first towards Constantinople, and later towards Greece.
-This was triggered by internal Roman conflicts after the death of Theodosius.
-Claudian claimed that they were all incited by an Eastern Roman consul and enemy of Stilicho, Rufinus.
+At the same time, the Gothic general Alaric I, who had loyally served with his Gothic troops under Theodosius I at the Battle of Frigidus only a few months earlier, began his rebellion which led to the creation of the Visigoths.
+He started by leading his Rome-allied army south, first towards Constantinople, and later towards Greece.
+Alaric was triggered by internal Roman conflicts after the death of Theodosius.
 The exact connection between Alaric and the groups who crossed the Danube at the same time remains unclear.
+Claudian claimed that both groups were incited by Rufinus, an Eastern Roman consul and an enemy of Stilicho.